 {296}

-and that it all turned to good and brought souls into a freer and more blessed position.
+that it all turned to good and brought souls into a freer and more blessed position.
 Besides, in every case if we are reviled, we have only to submit in patience and to commit all to God.
-It is not surprising that those who have lived under a completely false system shoujd not quickly accustom themselves to simple truths.
-I can understand Mr. Olivier being accustomed to lead the worship, and wishing to do so; but I do not think he can shew me anything like this in the word of God&#8212;at least, in the New Testament.
-That the dissenting principle| of all having a right to speak should have produced in others the desire to be the only speakers or to lead the worship, I understand very well; and that these two evils should have made simplicity more difficult, I also understand.
+It is not surprising that those who have lived under a completely false system should not quickly accustom themselves to simple truths.
+I can understand Mr. Olivier being accustomed to lead the worship, and wishing to do so; but I do not think he can shew me anything like this in the word of God -- at least, in the New Testament.
+That the dissenting principle¦ of all having a right to speak should have produced in others the desire to be the only speakers or to lead the worship, I understand very well; and that these two evils should have made simplicity more difficult, I also understand.
 But the wretchedness of a system which I think bad ought not to become a rule for the walk of those who wait on God.

-The tendency of Mr. Olivier&#8217;s tract is to lead to the denial of the union and bringing together of the church on earth, and of the responsibility of the church as to the condition in which it now is.
+The tendency of Mr. Olivier's tract is to lead to the denial of the union and bringing together of the church on earth, and of the responsibility of the church as to the condition in which it now is.
 Consequently, I think it is an effort against the truth, although many grand truths are brought out in it.
 I consider his whole system, as to the church and kingdom, completely false.
-The results of it are to make Christ the King of the &#8220;unclean Babylon&#8221;; for, certainly, He is the King of the kingdom.
+The results of it are to make Christ the King of the "unclean Babylon"; for, certainly, He is the King of the kingdom.